-The launch of Web 2.0 opened new frontiers, allowing us to read-write and upload content, communicate and interact via online platforms and make use of various tools and software.
-The rise of mobile and social media allowed us to become content creators, constantly posting and sharing on Facebook, Instagram, Twitter, Youtube, Tiktok, etc..
-However, the data accumulated in WEB 2.0 became highly centralized, mostly circulating in the hands of Google, Facebook and other tech giants, who make most profit by targeted advertising, turning clicks into value.
-Furthermore, by allowing companies to track our data, we grant access to our personal information and identity, hence diminishing our very perception of privacy.
-Most of our data is collected and sold to third parties without our consent or understanding of its true value.
-Naturally, it all leads to rising concerns about privacy, the misuse of data among centralized entities and the need for a more transparent, malleable and decentralized system, which happens to coalesce in WEB 3.0.
+The advent of Web 2.0 introduced a new era, enabling us to read-write, upload content, engage in online communication, and utilize a variety of tools and software.
+The emergence of mobile technology and social media transformed us into content creators, consistently posting and sharing on platforms like Facebook, Instagram, Twitter, YouTube, and TikTok.
+However, data within Web 2.0 became heavily centralized, primarily controlled by tech giants like Google and Facebook, who reap substantial profits from targeted advertising by converting clicks into value.
+Moreover, by permitting these companies to track our data, we inadvertently expose our personal information and compromise our privacy.
+Much of our data is collected and sold to third parties without our consent or comprehension of its true worth.
+This situation has sparked growing concerns over privacy, data misuse by centralized entities, and the demand for a more transparent, flexible, and decentralized system — all of which converge in Web 3.0.

 All you need to know about WEB 3.0

-Web 3.0 is a natural evolution of the web and may offer tremendous opportunities, though now would be the best time to reexamine and rethink some of the existing business models centered around finance, technology, data and innovation.
-Upcoming decades may bring metaverses, wearable tech, advanced gamification elements and the integration of our physical and digital worlds, built on decentralized platforms and applications.
-Blockchain and cryptocurrency will slowly change the way we do business, communicate and share personal information.
-The ownership of data will become more valuable for the regular user, giving more control over their input and a potential to earn a piece by becoming a data shareholder.
-The world may become one big interconnected web, therefore it is vital to acknowledge our involvement in it, how it may benefit us as a society and transform our lives substantially.
-Therefore, at MapMetrics we believe in human-centric data, transparency, empowerment and the equal distribution of wealth for building more powerful, interconnected communities.
+Web 3.0 represents the natural progression of the web, poised to unlock remarkable opportunities.
+Now is the perfect time to reassess and reconsider existing business models focused on finance, technology, data, and innovation.
+The coming decades may witness the rise of metaverses, wearable tech, advanced gamification elements, and the fusion of our physical and digital worlds, all built on decentralized platforms and applications.
+Blockchain and cryptocurrency will gradually reshape the way we conduct business, communicate, and share personal information.
+Data ownership will hold greater value for everyday users, offering increased control over their contributions and the potential to profit as data shareholders.
+The world may eventually become a vast interconnected web, making it crucial to understand our roles within it, how it can benefit society, and the significant ways it may transform our lives.
+At MapMetrics, we are committed to fostering human-centric data, transparency, empowerment, and the equitable distribution of wealth to build stronger, interconnected communities.